Muthukumar-Subramaniam/k8s-learning-path/ipam.md

 Notice the IPs are **not sequential** - they come from different `/26` blocks allocated dynamically.

+> 💡 **Detailed Example**: For a comprehensive real-world example showing network interfaces, routing tables, and traffic flow on a Calico-enabled node, see [Calico Network Interfaces Example](calico-network-interfaces-example.md).

 **Verification Commands:**
 ```bash
 # View Calico IPPools